-- Allergy shots: A treatment program, which can take three to five years, consists of injections of a diluted allergy extract, administered frequently in increasing doses until a maintenance dose is reached.
+- Allergy shots: A treatment program, which typically continues for three to five years, consists of injections of a diluted allergy extract, administered frequently in increasing doses until a maintenance dose is reached.
 Then the injection schedule is changed so that the same dose is given with longer intervals between injections.
-Immunotherapy helps the body build resistance to the effects of the allergen, reduces the intensity of symptoms caused by allergen exposure and sometimes can actually make skin test reactions disappear.
-As resistance develops over several months, symptoms should improve.
+Immunotherapy helps the body build tolerance to the effects of the allergen, reduces the intensity of symptoms caused by allergen exposure and sometimes can make skin test reactions disappear.
+As tolerance develops over several months, symptoms should improve.

 - Sublingual tablets: This type of immunotherapy was approved by the Food and Drug Administration in 2014.
 Starting several months before allergy season begins, patients dissolve a tablet under the tongue daily.
+Some patients benefit from year-round treatment.
 Treatment can continue for as long as three years.
-Only a few allergens (certain grass and ragweed pollens) can be treated now with this method, but it is a promising therapy for the future.
+Only a few allergens (certain grass and ragweed pollens and house dust mite) can be treated now with this method, but it is a promising therapy for the future.

 Prescription eyedrops and oral medications also are used to treat eye allergies.
-Prescription eyedrops provide both short- and long-term targeted relief of eye allergy symptoms, and can be used to manage them.
+Prescription eyedrops provide both short- and long-term targeted relief of eye allergy symptoms.

 Check with your allergist or pharmacist if you are unsure about a specific drug or formula.